pponec/ujorm/README.md

 Performance tests comparing Ujorm3 to Hibernate, Jdbi, Exposed, and MyBatis were executed using an H2 database on Java 25.
 To ensure an objective methodology, scenarios and implementations were designed by the **Gemini Pro AI** model.
+The complete source code for these benchmarks is entirely open-source and fully auditable on GitHub, ensuring maximum transparency.

 **Conclusions:**
 * **Execution Speed:** Ujorm3 consistently ranks at the top across all tested database operations.